INDA23PlusPlus/vm/docs/vemod.md

 The basic types are unit, integers, strings, floats, lists and structs.
 Lists can contain different types of objects.
-Struct fields are created dynamically, with the `struct_store` instructions.
+Struct fields are created dynamically, with the `struct_store` instruction.
 Unit, integers and floats are value types, while strings, lists and structs are reference types.

 ## Syntax